 Check this box if you choose not to provide the contact information.

-Applicant Name: , president de la companya de la comp Mailing Address: Telephone No: Cell Phone No: 11 W 110 FW 110 FW 11 FW 11 Name of Additional Contact Person or Organization: Address: , , , , , , , , , , , , , , , , , , , Telephone No: Cell Phone No: E-Mail Address (if applicable): · · · · Relationship to Applicant: , et strivering and an Reason for Contact: (Check all that apply) ······································ Emergency Assist with Recertification P rocess Unable to contact you Change in lease terms Termination of rental assistance Change in house rules Eviction from unit Other: Late payment of rent Commitment of Housing Authority or Owner: If you are appr arise during your tenancy or if you require any services or special issues or in providing any services or special care to you. roved for housing, this information wil Il care, we may contact the person or of I be kept as part of your tenant file.
-If issues rganization you listed to assist in resolving the Confidentiality Statement: The information provided on this for applicant or applicable law. orm is confidential and will not be disc losed to anyone except as permitted by the Legal Notification: Section 644 of the Housing and Community requires each applicant for federally assisted housing to be offer- organization.
-By accepting the applicant's application, the housi requirements of 24 CFR section 5.105, including the prohibition programs on the basis of race, color, religion, national origin, se age discrimination under the Age Discrimination Act of 1975. ed the option of providing information ng provider agrees to comply with the as on discrimination in admission to or regarding an additional contact person or non-discrimination and equal opportunity participation in federally assisted housing Signature of Applicant Date
+Applicant Name: Mailing Address: Telephone No: Cell Phone No: Name of Additional Contact Perso on or Organization: Address: Telephone No: Cell Phone No: E-Mail Address (if applicable): Relationship to Applicant: Reason for Contact: (Check all that at apply) Emergency Assist with Recertification Process Unable to contact you Change in lease terms Termination of rental assistance Eviction from unit Other: A 971-07-09-09-09-09-09-09-09-09-09-09-09-09-09- Late payment of rent Commitment of Housing Authority or Owner: If you are approved for housing, this information will be kept as part of your tenant file.
+If issues arise during your tenancy or if you requi issues or in providing any services or sp ire any services or special care, we may contact the person of occial care to you. r organization you listed to assist in resolving the Confidentiality Statement: The inform applicant or applicable law. nation provided on this form is confidential and will not be di sclosed to anyone except as permitted by the Legal Notification: Section 644 of the l Housing and Community Development Act of 1992 (Public Law 102-550, approved October 28, 1992) requires each applicant for federally assi isted housing to be offered the option of providing informati on regarding an additional contact person or requirements of 24 CFR section 5.105 i it's application, the housing provider agrees to comply with the including the prohibitions on discrimination in admission to the non-discrimination and equal opportunity or participation in federally assisted housing programs on the basis of race, color, reli ligion, national origin, sex, disability, and familial status unde er the Fair Housing Act, and the prohibition on age discrimination under the Age Discri imination Act of 1975. - Signature of Applican nt Date

 The information collection requirements contained in this form were submitted to the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).
-The public reporting burden is estimated at 15 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing intructions of information.
+The public reporting burden is estimated at 15 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Section 644 of the Housing and Community Development Act of 1992 (42 U.S.C.
-13604) imposed on HUD the obligation to require housing providers participating in HUD's assisted housing programs to provide any individual or family applying for occupancy in HUD-assisted housing with the option to include in the application for occupancy the name, address, telephone number, and other relevant information of a family member, friend, or person associated with a social, health, advocacy, or similar organization.
-The objective of providing such information is to facilitate contact by the housing provider with the person or organization identified by the tenant to assist in providing any delivery of services or special care to the tenant and assist with resolving any tenancy issues arising during the tenane, of the HUD Assisted-Housing Program and is voluntary.
-It supports statutory requirements and program and maintained as confidential information.
+13604) imposed on HUD the obligation to require housing providers participating in HUD's assisted housing programs to provide any individual or family applying for occupancy in HUD-assisted housing with the option to include in the application for occupancy the name address, telephone number, and other relevant information of a family member, friend, or person associated with a social, health, advocacy, or similar organization.
+The objective of providing such information is to facilitate contact by the housing provider with the person or organization identified by the tenant to assist in providing any delivery of services or special care to the tenant and assist with resolving any tenancy issues arising during the tenancy of such tenant.
+This supplemental application information is to be maintained by the housing provider and maintained as confidential information.
 Providing the information is basic to the operations of the HUD Assisted-Housing Program and is voluntary.
 It supports statutory requirements and program and management controls that prevent fraud, waste and mismanagement.
 In accordance with the Paperwork Reduction Act, an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless the collection displays a currently valid OMB control number.